barchart/alerting-service-public/README.md

 The Barchart Alert system provides notifications (e.g. SMS messages, emails, etc) to Barchart users when user-defined events occur.
-These events are typically based on market date (e.g. when a stock trades in excess of a given price).
+These events are typically based on market data (e.g. when a stock trades in excess of a given price).

 This library allows a user to create, delete, and otherwise manage their alerts.